Following are some of the rules which I could think ( & found from other sources) regarding the daily Scrum planning meeting

 - All Team members are required to attend.
 If for some reason a Team member can't attend in person, the absent member must either attend by telephone or by having another Team member report on their status.

 - Team members must be prompt.
-The Scrum Master starts the meeting at the appointed time, regardless of who is present.
+Team should start the meeting at the appointed time, regardless of who is present.
 Any members who are late pay a fine that is donated to a worthy charity!

-- The Scrum Master begins the meeting by starting with the person immediately to his or her left and proceeding counter clockwise around the room until everyone has spoken.
+- Decide some order for update like start with the person immediately to Scrum Master's left and proceeding counter clockwise around the room until everyone has spoken.

 - Even Scrum Master is not required to attend this meeting.
 In Scrum Master’s absence or non-availability team should start the meeting.